Navigating Medical Care: Understanding Emotional Challenges

 3. Name What You Need

-It’s okay to say things like:
+It's perfectly okay to express your needs during appointments.
+Consider saying things like:

 “I’m feeling anxious.
 Could you walk me through what to expect?”